laplcebeltrami/poisson/README.md

 (C) 2026 Moo K. Chung
 University of Wisconsin-Madison

-Here is the numerical implementation of Poisson Flow Model published in
+Here is the numerical implementation of Poisson Flow Model explained in

 Chung, M.K., Maccotta, L., Struck, A. 2026 [Geometry-Driven Poisson Flow Model of Cortical Manifolds](https://arxiv.org/pdf/2606.08404), arXiv:2606.08404.
 20 pages of details, theories, additional results and extended discussion not in EMBC conference paper.